top of page

 Barguest / Padfoot

-So a few things to say here are these two are kinda the same thing.
-Barguest/barghest are the more common term you will encounter but, south of Leeds, you will start to hear the name Padfoot being used.
+So there are a few things to say here, firstly is that for the most part these two are pretty much the same thing.
+Barguest/barghest is the more common term you will encounter but south of Leeds you will start to hear the name Padfoot being used.
 I could have just included a single black dog in the map of Yorkshire, but it is one of our most popular motifs and it has many variations across the region.

 Bradford Boar

-If you've been to Bradford, you may have noticed boars heads adorning various things across the city - the most impressive being the giant golden boar on top of "Ye Olde Crown" pub.
-It is part of the city's heritage and the story goes way back to the 1300s.
+If you've been to Bradford, you may have noticed boars heads adorning various things across the city - the most impressive being the giant golden boar on top of the "Ye Olde Crown" pub.
+It is part of the city's heritage, and the story goes way back to the 1300s.

 Many tried to hunt the boar but got charged and injured in the process.
 Enter the hero of the hour - a man named Northrop.
 He manages to kill the boar but finds himself with a challenge on his hands as that pig's head is absolutely huge.
 Thinking on his feet, he cuts the thing's tongue out - which looks way less impressive as a hunting trophy - and assumes John has some knowledge of how to estimate the size and identity of a boar by its removed tongue.